Edward-kwabena-Twumasi/notes-manager/README.md

-# Simple react notes taking app
+# More than a note taking app.
+Being built for developers
 Taking notes has now become easier.
 Hihi
 # Tech stack
 React,